Codecademy Review – Can It Teach You How To Code Like A Pro?

 What Is Codecademy?

-In 2011 Zach Sims and Ryan Bubinski launched a start up to “rethink education from the bottom up.”
-While the site originally offered only free courses, over the years Codecademy has evolved to include paid plans which include the majority of their courses.
-This education company is based out of New York, and now has over 45 million users.
-While Codecademy has some courses in computer science and other general technology subjects, their main focus and emphasis is on coding—and they offer 14 different languages, from HTLM and CSS to C++ and JavaScript.
+Back in 2011, Zach Sims and Ryan Bubinski launched their startup with a mission to “rethink education from the bottom up.”
+Originally offering only free courses, Codecademy has evolved over the years to include paid plans that house the majority of their content.
+This New York-based education company now serves over 45 million users worldwide.
+While Codecademy provides some computer science and general technology courses, their primary focus remains coding—offering 14 different programming languages, from HTML and CSS to C++ and JavaScript.

 Codecademy Main Page